ballerina-platform/module-ballerina-file/examples/file_management_system/README.md

 # Overview

-This application shows how to implement a simple file management system by using `file`, `http`, `io` and `email` Ballerina packages.
+This application shows how to implement a simple file and directory management system by using `file`, `http`, `io` and `email` Ballerina packages.
 There are two subparts involved in this system:
-* observer: It listens to a directory in the local file system and notifies via email when new files are created in the directory or when the existing files are deleted or modified.
+- **Observer**: It listens to a directory in the local file system and notifies via email when new files are created in the directory or when the existing files are deleted or modified.
-* manager: This is used to manage the files in the directory in the local file system by creating, modifying, or deleting files.
+- **Manager**: This is used to manage the files or directories in the given base directory in the local file system by creating, modifying, or deleting files/directories.

 ## Prerequisite